FN Minimi

-The FN Minimi (short for mini-mitrailleuse; "mini machine gun") is a Belgian 5.56mm light machine gun/squad automatic weapon developed by Ernest Vervier for FN Herstal.
+The FN Minimi (short for mini-mitrailleuse; "mini machine gun") is a Belgian 5.56mm or 7.62mm light machine gun, also classified as a squad automatic weapon developed by Ernest Vervier for FN Herstal.
 Introduced in the late 1970s, it is in service in more than 75 countries.
 The weapon is manufactured at the FN facility in Herstal and their U.S. subsidiary FN Manufacturing LLC.

 The Minimi fires from an open bolt.
 It is an air-cooled, gas operated long-stroke piston weapon that is capable of fully automatic fire only.
 It can be belt fed or fired from a magazine.
-The Minimi is configured in several variants: the Standard model as a platoon or squad support weapon, the Para version for paratroopers and the Vehicle model as secondary armament for fighting vehicles.
+The Minimi is configured in several variants: the Standard model as a platoon or squad support weapon, the shortened Para version for paratroopers and the Vehicle model as secondary armament for fighting vehicles.

 Design details

 Operating mechanism

 The Minimi uses a gas-actuated long-stroke piston system.
 The barrel is locked with a rotary bolt, equipped with two massive locking lugs, forced into battery by a helical camming guide in the bolt carrier.
 Upon firing, the piston is forced to the rear by expanding propellant gases bled through a port in the barrel near the muzzle end.
 The piston rod acts against the bolt carrier, which begins its rearward motion guided on two rails welded to the receiver walls, while the bolt itself remains locked.
 This sequence provides a slight delay that ensures chamber pressure has dropped to a safe level by the time a cam in the bolt carrier rotates and unlocks the bolt, increasing extraction reliability as the empty cartridge casing has had the time to cool down and contract, exerting less friction against the chamber walls.

 The Minimi fires from an open bolt, which reduces the danger of a round cooking off after extended periods of continuous fire, since a cartridge is only momentarily introduced into the chamber prior to ignition, and the movement of the bolt and bolt carrier forces air through the chamber and barrel after each shot, ventilating the barrel and removing heat.
 Gas escaping the gas cylinder is directed upward, avoiding kicking up dust and debris that would reveal the shooter's position.